matthewnau/libmoji/README.md

 const libmoji = require('./libmoji.js');
 /* update the path to wherever you saved Libmoji */
 ```
 You should now have access to all functions and variables from the library.
 Libmoji does not use too many variables or functions, but it is important to make sure that you do not use any of the same names in your project or it could cause errors.
+Refer to the [documentation](https://github.com/matthewnau/libmoji/wiki/Libmoji-Docs) for how to use Libmoji.

 ---

 ## Additional Information

 If you're interested in how a Bitmoji image URL is assembled, or need assistance with using Libmoji please visit the [wiki](https://github.com/matthewnau/libmoji/wiki).
-It contains all Libmoji related docs and articles which may be of use.
+It contains all Libmoji related [docs](https://github.com/matthewnau/libmoji/wiki/Libmoji-Docs) and articles which may be of use.

 <p align="center">
 <img height="400px" src="https://preview.bitmoji.com/avatar-builder-v3/preview/body?scale=3&gender=1&style=5&rotation=7&beard=1630&brow=1541&cheek_details=1354&ear=1425&eye=1622&eyelash=2279&eye_details=-1&face_lines=1366&glasses=2441&hair=1719&hat=2555&jaw=1392&mouth=2337&nose=1460&beard_tone=8935738&blush_tone=16299718&brow_tone=13816322&eyeshadow_tone=14725305&hair_tone=4788241&hair_treatment_tone=666890&lipstick_tone=8929692&pupil_tone=11188685&skin_tone=6240025&body=1&face_proportion=4&eye_spacing=1&eye_size=0&outfit=978521"/>